Alumni Coliseum (Butte)

 In 2013, a new artificial turf field was installed and named after legendary Montana Tech football coach Bob Green.
 The playing field is aligned north-northeast to south-southwest, at an approximate elevation of 5700 ft above sea level.

-It is the former home of the Butte Copper Kings (now Grand Junction Rockies) Pioneer League baseball franchise.
+The stadium is the former home of the Butte Copper Kings (now Grand Junction Jackalopes) Pioneer League baseball franchise.
 The Copper Kings shared the stadium with Montana Tech until their demise, as well as the local American Legion baseball team until a new field was built for that specific purpose.
 The grandstands that were used for baseball have been removed and replaced with expansions to the Montana Tech campus.